androrezkalla/blog-backend/README.md

 # Blog Backend

-This is the backend server for a simple blog application.
-It provides the necessary API endpoints to manage posts and comments.
+This is a CRUD web application for a blogging platform, built using Sequelize, Express.js, and React.
+The application allows users to register, create posts, leave comments, and perform various CRUD operations on posts and comments.
+It incorporates user authentication and authorization, with client-side authentication implemented using React.

 ## Features